Article

 Deep dive in issue on misalignment reporting requirements vs corrected gap

-In our previous blog post, we explored the pros and cons of regression-based methods for analyzing the gender pay gap.
+In our previous blog, we explored the pros and cons of regression-based methods for analyzing the gender pay gap.
 One of the key drawbacks we touched on for Multiple Linear Regression (MLR) and the Pay Prediction approach is that the way the equal pay gap (= corrected gender pay gap) is calculated does not align with the legal definition used for reporting.

 But what does that really mean?
 Let’s break it down.